You Bought It, But Can You Build on It?

 For now, however, the Court’s decision remains Washington law.
 Unless the legislature passes and the Governor signs a bill overturning the decision, owners of rural property will face significant roadblocks to developing their land.
 And prospective buyers of those properties will need to be very careful if they plan to build.

 Note: This post is not legal advice, and should not be relied upon as such.
 Different sets of facts will likely lead to different legal conclusions.
-If you need assistance with real property matters, call Macomber Law, PLLC for a one-hour, no charge consultation to see if we can help.
+If you need assistance with real property matters, call Bristol George, PLLC for a one-hour, no charge consultation to see if we can help.